 Quick trip back to Berkeley in summer 1969

 Shortly after the Chula Vista event, Brudenell made a trip north to Berkeley to complete his mixed-media “book objects” for a San Diego Art Museum Show.
 A private showing, sponsored by Gene and Lee Novak, was held at the Berkeley residence of Mr. William Turner.
 The Novaks, who apparently published various off-beat works and poetry, subsequently issued limited edition versions of two of Brudenell’s “visual books”: Thaw and Mim.

 It was on this trip that Brudenell met and fell in love with Suzie.
 Suzie later visited Brudenell in Jocotepec and the couple traveled in her VW Bug through several parts of Mexico, from the Gulf coast to the Baja California Peninsula.
 Brudenell painted “Artist” on the side of the Bug, which never failed to attract great interest from passers-by.
 (Similar to the experience of Mary Fuller McChesney years earlier.)

 Besides Shaw and John Brandi, Brudenell became acquainted in Jocotepec with several other local artists including photographer John Frost, and the bearded, khaki-loving John Thompson.
 Ray Cooper, a painter Brudenell had known in Berkeley, visited and spent some time with him one winter.

-Two other artists then living in Jocotepec, painter Bruce Sherratt and his partner sculptor Lesley Maddox, both from the U.K., apparently kept themselves so much to themselves that Brudenell, reclusive by nature, never met them.
+Two other artists then living in Jocotepec, painter Bruce Sherratt and his wife sculptor Lesley Jervis Maddock, both from the U.K., apparently kept themselves so much to themselves that Brudenell, reclusive by nature, never met them.